 a humorous remark could go a long way to leaving a positive impression on the reader's mind.
 I'd like to thank the good

 folks at Blackberry for helping me do that for you this week.
-No, seriously, be sitting down for this
+No, seriously, be sitting down for <a target="blank"

 No one has commented on this post.